 Observational equivalence in the symbolic and computational models can be related formally via computational soundness results, which show that the security guarantees that can be derived from reasoning in symbolic models remain meaningful in the computational model.
 In their seminal work, Abadi and Rogaway [2] prove that symbolic observational equivalence is a sound abstraction of computational observational equivalence.
-This line of work has been extended in many other works, e.g. [31, 30, 14].
-However, there are known limitations to computational soundness, and several authors have attempted to circumvent them by developing proof systems or type systems that directly enforce computational non-interference, see e.g. [18, 27], which is closely related to computational observational equivalence.
+This line of work has been extended in many other works, e.g. [32, 31, 15].
+However, there are known limitations to computational soundness, and several authors have attempted to circumvent them by developing proof systems or type systems that directly enforce computational non-interference, see e.g. [19, 28], which is closely related to computational observational equivalence.

 A more direct approach is to develop a proof system for reasoning about observational equivalence directly in the computational model.
-One prominent example of this approach is Blanchet's CryptoVerif [8], a semi-automatic tool that allows carrying exact security proofs following the gamebased technique.
-CryptoVerif allows reasoning both about primitives and protocols, and has been used successfully to prove the security of many protocols, including Kerberos [9] and of Full Domain Hash [10]-for the non-optimal bound.
-It is difficult to assess CryptoVerif ability to handle automatically more complex cryptographic proofs, e.g. for schemes such as OAEP and PSS, or even for Coron's improved bound for FDH [16].
-In addition, it remains challenging to generate independently verifiable proofs from successful runs of CryptoVerif, see however [22].
+One prominent example of this approach is Blanchet's CryptoVerif [9], a semi-automatic tool that allows carrying exact security proofs following the game-based technique.
+CryptoVerif allows reasoning both about primitives and protocols, and has been used successfully to prove the security of many protocols, including Kerberos [10] and of Full Domain Hash [11]-for the non-optimal bound.
+It is difficult to assess CryptoVerif ability to handle automatically more complex cryptographic proofs, e.g. for schemes such as OAEP and PSS, or even for Coron's improved bound for FDH [17].
+In addition, it remains challenging to generate independently verifiable proofs from successful runs of CryptoVerif, see however [23].

-Universal composability [11] is a paradigm for the design of protocols using a very general simulation-based definition.
-As discussed by Canetti [12], the UC framework can serve as a basis for composable formal systems for security analysis, and notes that such an approach is partly realized in the work of Backes et al [4].
+Universal composability [12] is a paradigm for the design of protocols using a very general simulation-based definition.
+As discussed by Canetti [13], the UC framework can serve as a basis for composable formal systems for security analysis, and notes that such an approach is partly realized in the work of Backes $et\ al\ [4]$.
 One drawback of tying a formal approach to the UC framework are the inherent limitations imposed by the strength of UC security definitions.
-This is discussed in detail by Datta et al [19].
+This is discussed in detail by Datta $et\ al\ [20]$.

 One central motivation for developing rigorous logics for cryptography is that they can be formalized in a proof assistant and then used to mechanically check the correctness of cryptographic schemes.
-Machine checked proofs have been suggested as a means to improve confidence in cryptographic proofs, notably by Bellare and Rogaway [7] and with more emphasis by Halevi [23].
+Machine checked proofs have been suggested as a means to improve confidence in cryptographic proofs, notably by Bellare and Rogaway [8] and with more emphasis by Halevi [24].
 Yet only a few cryptographic primitives have been machine-checked.
-Backes and co-workers [3] are developing a comprehensive framework for machine-checking cryptographic proofs using the Isabelle proof assistant.
-In a similar spirit, Barthe $et \ al \ [5]$ are developing CertiCrypt, which provides support for formalizing game-based proofs in the Coq proof assistant.
-CIL and CertiCrypt are complementary and form an excellent match-we have carried simultaneously in both systems the proof of IND-CCA-SE of OAEP reported in [?].
+Backes and co-workers [3] are developing a comprehensive framework for machine-checking cryptographic proofs using the

+Isabelle proof assistant.
+In a similar spirit, Barthe et al [6] are developing CertiCrypt, which provides support for formalizing game-based proofs in the Coq proof assistant.
+ClL and CertiCrypt are complementary and form an excellent match, and we intend to combine them in the future.